mmartinortiz/pico-speed-wheel/README.md

 ![Wheel buttons](images/05%20original%20circuit.jpg)

 For the connection of the cables to the Pico I reused the previous Dupont connectors.
-It is imporant to keep track of what cable (color) goes to which GPIO.
+It is important to keep track of what cable (color) goes to which GPIO.

 ![Connections to the Pico](images/06%20Pico%20connections.jpg)